OfficialMuditsinha/forecast-hourly-bike-rental-demand./README.md

 location, and time elapsed is explicitly recorded.
 Bike sharing systems therefore function as a sensor network, which can be used for studying mobility in a city
+# Problem Statement
+In this project,I combined historical usage patterns with weather data in order to forecast hourly bike rental demand.
+# Evaluation Metric
+The Evaluation metric for this project is Root Mean Squared Logarithmic Error (RMSLE).
+# Solution Checker
+solution_checker.xlsx is used to generate score (RMSLE) of your predictions.